hoanguy12/cybersecurity-home-lab/01-VMware/README.md

-# VMware Installation
+# VMware Workstation

 ## Objective

-Install VMware Workstation Pro and understand the basics of virtualization.
+Install VMware Workstation Pro and understand virtualization.

-## What I Learned
+## Concepts Learned

-- What a host is
-- What a guest is
-- What a hypervisor is
-- Why companies use virtual machines
+- HostOS
+- Guest
+- Hypervisor
+- ISO
+- Virtual Hard Disk

+## Screenshots

+...

+## Challenges

+Navigating BROADCOM to download VMware Workstation Pro.

-## Status
+## Lessons Learned

-✅ Complete
+VMware provides the hypervisor that creates and manages the virtual environment.
+ISO files are digital versions of OS disk installers that the host boots up to copy its OS onto the VM's virtual hard disk.